Book an appointment with a SAIT learning strategist

 The good news is that lots of great strategies exist to help fight procrastination and get your tasks done.
 Here are a few tips to get you started:

-Once you've identified possible sticking points in your plan, you can take steps to adjust next time!
-Did you under-estimate time?
-Over-estimate next time.
-Did you forget to prioritize?
-Review your to do list and categorize your tasks.
 Remember, there's always help if you need it.
 Use the tips and strategies covered in this module, get some advice from a friend or classmate, or meet with a SAIT Learning Strategist for support.